So, you want to work in New Zealand! That’s great. As a US citizen under 35 years old, there are two ways you can get a visa to do this:

 First of all, make sure you save up a sufficient amount of money to live on while job searching and exploring.
 Having a good financial cushion for the first few weeks of your new life in New Zealand will make the transition much easier and less stressful.

-Proof of at least $3,000-$4,100 USD (depending on whether you purchase a one-way or round-trip flight) is a requirement if you’re participating in the BUNAC IEP Work New Zealand program.
+Proof of at least $3,000-$4,100 USD (depending on whether you purchase a one-way or round-trip flight) is required if you’re participating in the BUNAC IEP Work New Zealand program.

 Tip: Make sure to bring a copy of an up-to-date bank statement as proof of funds to show while going through customs and immigration.